FINANCIAL AID OFFICE

 CWS STUDENT’S AWARD

-The student’s work-study award, as indicated on the contract, is the maximum amount a student may earn in an academic year.
+The student’s work-study award, as indicated on the acknowledgement, is the maximum amount a student may earn in an academic year.
 The amount of the award varies according to need and availability of funds.

 JOB REFERRAL FORM